SumiSastri/dev-blogs/docs/local-environment/part6-computer-processes-and-jobs.md

 layout: default
 parent: The developer environment
 nav_order: 7
-title: How computers process information?
+title: How computers process information
 ---

-# How computers process information?
+# How computers process information

 A computer's behavior is expressed in code and data that is contained within programs that run in your computer hardware - or local environment, or operating system (OS).